 Save the results out of Microsoft Excel to use in another application (optional)

-We will use the Excel Weather Add-in to retrieve the weather information directly into the workbook.
+We will use the weather data services Microsoft Excel Weather Add-in to retrieve the weather information directly into the workbook.

 Once we have obtained the raw historical weather data, we will then perform some basic analysis on the data directly within Microsoft Excel.

 Step 1 - Add the location, date and names to Microsoft Excel

 The first step is to create a new Microsoft Excel workbook.
 We will add location and date information into this worksheet so that the weather data retrieval can proceed.

 To retrieve historical weather information, we need two main pieces of information: for what location do you want data and for what time period do you want data?

 We will start with specifying the locations we are interested in.
 We can specify the locatoin either as an address or part of an address or as a longitude and latitude coordinate.
 First we'll start with addresses.